evervault/node-secureworker/README.md

 ## Credits

-SecureWorker was originally developed as part of the [Luckychain project](https://github.com/luckychain/lucky) by Mitar Milutinovic and Warren He.
+SecureWorker was originally developed as part of [Luckychain](https://github.com/luckychain/lucky) by Mitar Milutinovic and Warren He from UC Berkeley.
 See their whitepaper [Proof of Luck: an Efficient Blockchain Consensus Protocol](https://github.com/luckychain/lucky#whitepaper).